lkoelman/latex-static-site/README.md

 Rename your main tex file to `index.tex`.
 This is required for links between pages to work (refs. to `index.html`).

 Remove latex imports specific to PDF generation.
-They won't be used and only increases the likelihood of breaking the tex4ht build process.
+They won't be used and only increase the likelihood of breaking the tex4ht build process.

 Remove commands that don't play well with MathJax.
 Known commands are `\mathrm`, `\textrm`, `rm`.
 To do this automatically, you could use regular expressions or a preprocess script.
 For example, in Sublime Text editor you could use the following regular expressions in the 'replace in files' command: find: `\\mathrm\s*?\{(.+?)\}` -> replace: `$1`.